jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprojects/write/setmetadataof.md

   @dev
   Only a project's owner or operator can set its metadata.

+  @dev
+  Applications can use the domain namespace as they wish.

   @param _projectId The ID of the project who's metadata is being changed.
   @param _metadata A struct containing metadata content, and domain within which the metadata applies.
-An empty string is acceptable if no metadata is being provided.
 */
 function setMetadataOf(uint256 _projectId, JBProjectMetadata calldata _metadata)
   external
   override
   requirePermission(ownerOf(_projectId), _projectId, JBOperations.SET_METADATA)
 {
-  // Set the new uri within the specified domain. metadataContentOf[_projectId][_metadata.domain] = _metadata.content;
+  // Set the project's new metadata content within the specified domain. metadataContentOf[_projectId][_metadata.domain] = _metadata.content;

   emit SetMetadata(_projectId, _metadata, msg.sender);